 Note: Dhankar has excellent Maggie points outside the monastery.
 Try some.

 Kaza is the main headquarter of Spiti and It is a developing town which can be your base to visit sightseeing like hikkim, langza, key etc. You can find here a lot of hotels, hostels, homestays, cafes, and a market to buy souvenirs.
 You can easily find busses or private cabs to explore key points.

 Langza is a small village with 25 to 30 houses and is famous for its gigantic langza buddha statue.
 This place is rich in fossils of marine animals and plants.
 That is because Spiti was submerged underwater millions of years back.
 You should go on treks around Langza and you will probably be able to find a few of these fossils.
 Langza has excellent viewpoints and you can easily find the highest pick of Spiti from there.

 Note: Langza is one of the best places for stargazing as you can chase a clear sky from here at night.

-Note: Make sure to stamp the postcards from the shop (from where you buy the cards) as post office doesn’t have any stamps.
+Note: Make sure to stamp the postcards from the shop (from where you buy the cards) as the post office doesn’t have any stamps.

 20 kilometres from Kaza, Kibber is a tiny village of 25-something hamlets.
 Spend some time roaming around the village – visit the monastery, talk to the locals, and try some local food.
-If you have time then visit to the nearby Kibber Wildlife Sanctuary for a chance to spot a snow leopard.
+If you have time then visit the nearby Kibber Wildlife Sanctuary for a chance to spot a snow leopard.

 Note: Kibber is not only the highest inhabited village in the world, but also the highest polling station, and the highest educational institution in the world.